Open water swimming at the 2025 World Aquatics Championships – Men's 5 km

-The men's 5 km competition at the 2025 World Aquatics Championships was held on 18 July 2025.
+The men's 5 km competition at the 2025 World Aquatics Championships was held on 18 July.
 The race consisted of three laps of a course off the coast of Palawan Beach, Sentosa.

 Hungary's Dávid Betlehem took the lead early in the race.
 He held his lead through the first lap.
 Over the second lap he was overtaken by Germany's Florian Wellbrock and Italy's Gregorio Paltrinieri, and Wellbrock maintained first position from there on out to win with a time of 57:26.4.
 Paltrinieri finished second with 57:29.3, and France's Marc-Antoine Olivier finished third with 57:30.4.

 It was Wellbrock's third time winning this event at the World Championships, and it was Paltrinieri's eighteenth world championship medal.
-The swimmers commented after the race that the warm water made the swim especially challenging.
+Wellbrock and Paltrinieri commented after the race that the warm water made the swim especially challenging.

 Background

-Germany's Florian Wellbrock, Italy's Gregorio Paltrinieri and Australia's Kyle Lee were returning to the open water after medalling in the 10 km event earlier in the Championships.
+Germany's Florian Wellbrock, Italy's Gregorio Paltrinieri and Australia's Kyle Lee were returning to the open water after medalling in the 10 km event earlier in the 2025 World Championships.
 Paltrinieri was swimming with injuries to his finger and elbow.
 European Aquatics wrote that most of the swimmers in this race "will be looking to either avenge their earlier performance or build on their success" from the 10 km.